yt-dlp/yt-dlp/README.md

 **Deprecation warning**: Since the *below* described behavior is complex and counter-intuitive, this will be removed and multistreams will be enabled by default in the future.
 A new operator will be instead added to limit formats to single audio/video

 Unless `--video-multistreams` is used, all formats with a video stream except the first one are ignored.
 Similarly, unless `--audio-multistreams` is used, all formats with an audio stream except the first one are ignored.
 E.g. `-f bestvideo+best+bestaudio --video-multistreams --audio-multistreams` will download and merge all 3 given formats.
 The resulting file will have 2 video streams and 2 audio streams.
 But `-f bestvideo+best+bestaudio --no-video-multistreams` will download and merge only `bestvideo` and `bestaudio`. `best` is ignored since another format containing a video stream (`bestvideo`) has already been selected.
-The order of the formats is therefore important. `-f best+bestaudio --no-audio-multistreams` will download and merge both formats while `-f bestaudio+best --no-audio-multistreams` will ignore `best` and download only `bestaudio`.
+The order of the formats is therefore important. `-f best+bestaudio --no-audio-multistreams` will download only `best` while `-f bestaudio+best --no-audio-multistreams` will ignore `best` and download only `bestaudio`.

 ## Filtering Formats